jacksondc/delay.js/readme.md

 A little library for slowing down your interface.

 ##What it Does
-Delay gives users some time to undo their actions before they take effect.
-It's intended for background tasks where the user won't see the result immediately anyways.
-For instance, you could stop showing a record immediately, but not delete it from the database until the user has had a chance to undo.
+Delay gives users some time to [undo their actions](http://sachagreif.com/undo/) before they take effect.
+It's useful for background tasks where the user won't see the result immediately anyway.
+For instance, you could stop showing a record immediately, but not delete it from the database until the user has had a few seconds to change their mind.

 Here's a [demo](http://jacksondc.github.io/delay.js).